 - 1. Any use or threat of use of a firearm or other weapon against another person by a student. - 2.
 Any off-campus event, such as fighting, that is an extension of an on-campus situation or relationship. - 3.
-Any inappropriate, harassing, or intimidating electronic transmissions including, but not limited to, those delivered by text/picture/video messaging, email, blogs, web pages, and other social networking applications or sites (such as, but not limited to, SnapChat, TikTok, Instagram, Facebook or Twitter) to students or school district personnel. - 4.
-Intimidation of, or threat of, violence against any student, school employee or other person by a student that is known to the school or local law enforcement agencies as a member of a criminal conspiracy or gang. - 5.
-Any threat against any student or employee of the district purposely calculated to cause fear, or in which the person issuing the threat could reasonably assume will result in fear.
+Any inappropriate, harassing, or intimidating electronic transmissions including, but not limited to, those delivered by text/picture/video messaging, email, blogs, web pages, and other social networking applications or sites (such as, but not limited to applications such as, but not limited to, SnapChat, TikTok, Instagram, Facebook, Twitter, etc.); or threat of violence against any student, school employee or other person by a student that is known to the school or local law enforcement agencies as a member of a criminal conspiracy or gang.

-- 6. Illegal sale or distribution of controlled substances, paraphernalia, or vaping devices off campus to any person.
-The term "controlled substances" shall have the same meaning given to that term in the criminal law of this state. - 7.
-Possession, use, transfer or control of any weapons such as firearms, ammunitions, stun guns, tasers, explosives or firecrackers, look-alike weapon or components of a weapon, or other dangerous instruments.
+- 4. Any threat against any student or employee of the district purposely calculated to cause fear, or that would result in fear by a reasonable person. - 5.
+Illegal sale or distribution of controlled substances, paraphernalia, or vape devices off campus to any person.
+The term "controlled substances" has the same meaning given to that term in the Illinois Criminal Code. - 6.
+Possession, use, transfer or control of any weapons such as firearms, ammunition, stun guns, tasers, explosives or firecrackers, look-alike weapons or components of a weapon, or other dangerous instruments.